Vaibhav-prog-creator/Beyond-QWERTY-Voice-Based-Form-Filling/README.md

 ## Features

-- **Voice Input Integration**: Users can fill forms using speech, leveraging OpenAI's Speech-to-Text API.
+- **Voice Input Integration**: Users can fill forms using speech, leveraging OpenAI's Speech-to-Text API and **Web Speech API** for voice recognition.
 - **Database Support**: Data is stored in a MySQL database for efficient management.
 - **Modern Frontend**: A visually appealing interface designed for a smooth user experience.
 - **Scalable Backend**: Built with Flask, ensuring reliability and scalability.